Italy's Angelini invests up to $506 mln in Japan's JCR for epilepsy drug

 Epilepsy affects more than 50 million people worldwide, the two companies said citing World Health Organisation data.

-Under CEO Sergio Marullo di Condojanni, the Angelini group has been betting on mental health drugs with a focus on epilepsy.
+Under CEO Sergio Marullo di Condojanni, the Angelini group has been betting on mental health and neurological disorders, with a focus on epilepsy.

 In 2021 Angelini Pharma struck an up $960 million all-cash deal to acquire Swiss firm Arvelle Therapeutics and commercialise in Europe cenobamate, a molecule to treat drug-resistant focal-onset seizures in adults.